OthoDeng/paper_fluctuation/manuscript.typ

 Recent theoretical advances in nonequilibrium statistical physics have provided new tools to analyze climate variables, revealing signatures of underlying physical principles that govern climate fluctuations beyond simple mean values and linear correlations @yin_nonequilibrium_2024.

 // Evolution of Temperature-Precipitation Understanding: From Thermodynamics to Dynamics The conceptual understanding of temperature-precipitation relationships has evolved considerably over recent decades. #cite(<allen2002constraints>,form: "prose")  first systematically established that global precipitation changes are primarily constrained by atmospheric energetics rather than simple moisture availability.
-Building on this foundation, #cite(<held2006robust>,form: "prose") introduced the influential "wet-gets-wetter" mechanism, demonstrating how increased water vapor content under warming conditions intensifies existing precipitation patterns.
+Building on this foundation, #cite(<held2006robust>,form: "prose") introduced the influential "wet-gets-wetter, dry-gets-drier" mechanism (WGWDGD), demonstrating how increased water vapor content under warming conditions intensifies existing precipitation patterns.
 The initial thermodynamic perspective—based primarily on Clausius-Clapeyron scaling—gradually expanded as #cite(<o2009physical>,form: "prose",) demonstrated that precipitation extremes depend on complex interactions between temperature lapse rates, upward velocities, and temperature distributions during extreme events.

 // Asymmetric Climate Fluctuations and Their Significance Despite these advances, a growing body of evidence demonstrates that climate fluctuations exhibit pronounced asymmetry that conventional equilibrium-based frameworks fail to capture @yin_nonequilibrium_2024.
 Temperature and moisture distributions show marked skewness in their probability density functions (PDFs), with different characteristics for warming versus cooling episodes @ruff2012long.
 These asymmetries reflect fundamental properties of the climate system's response to perturbations and are particularly evident during extreme events and rapid transitions @lucarini2012universal.

-//Total Column Water Vapor: A Key Integrative Variable Total column water vapor (TCWV) represents an especially valuable variable for nonequilibrium analysis because it integrates both thermodynamic state (through Clausius-Clapeyron constraints) and dynamic processes (through atmospheric circulation patterns)  @held2006robust @o2010closely @pendergrass2017precipitation.
+//Total Column Water Vapor: A Key Integrative Variable Total column water vapor (TCWV) represents an especially valuable variable for nonequilibrium analysis because it integrates both thermodynamic state (through Clausius-Clapeyron constraints) and dynamic processes (through atmospheric circulation patterns)  @held2006robust @o2010closely @pendergrass2017precipitation @tompkins2025drivers @holloway2010temporal.
 By analyzing TCWV fluctuations, we can gain insights into how thermodynamic and dynamic processes jointly determine precipitation patterns across different climate regimes.
 // Leveraging Modern Reanalysis for Novel Statistical Approaches The ERA5 reanalysis dataset, with its unprecedented temporal resolution and extended coverage (1940-2024), provides a unique opportunity to characterize the full probability distribution of water vapor fluctuations rather than just their mean behavior @era5_monthly_single_levels.